 To reach the città alta of Bergamo, you have to take the funicular that connects the upper town with the lower town.
 As soon as we arrived, we were delighted.
 The small alleys of the upper town have a lot of charm.
 And as Bergamo has been under the control of Venice for a few centuries, its architecture is very different from that of Milan.

 The central point of the upper town is undoubtedly Piazza Vecchia, a pretty public square with several small cafes, magnificent buildings and access to the old bell tower built in the 12th century.
-It is possible to climb in the tower, but we continued our exploration of Bergamo.
+It is possible to climb to the top of the tower, but we continued our exploration of Bergamo.

 Just next to it is Piazza del Duomo, the spiritual center of the upper town.
 The basilica and its magnificent facade as well as the beautiful cathedral are worth the visit.

 What I especially liked about this visit to Bergamo is that there were few tourists compared to the busy Milan.
-Perhaps because the weather was not great (a light rain that eventually turned into snow), we were several times completely alone in the small alleys.
-There was nobody either in the Convento di San Francesco (in which we were almost locked up because no one realized that we were still there).
+Perhaps because the weather was not great (a light rain that eventually turned into snow), we were often completely alone in the small alleys.
+We were also alone in the Convento di San Francesco (in which we were almost locked up because no one realized that we were still there).